Lapin0t/phd-manuscript/main/06_instances.typ

 === The JWA Language Machine

-Lets recapitulate where we stand in the instanciation.
+Lets recapitulate where we stand in the instantiation.
 We have defined the negative types $jwa.ntyp$ and scopes $jwa.nctx$, as well as the matching observation family $jwa.obs cl ctx.bfam th jwa.nctx th jwa.ntyp$.
 We have defined values $jwa.val$ and commands $jwa.cmd$ over general types and then restricted them to negative types and scopes.
-To instanciate a language machine, this leaves us to define the evaluation and application maps, which have the following types.
+To instantiate a language machine, this leaves us to define the evaluation and application maps, which have the following types.